 Best Vacation Rentals in the Lake DistrictGuests agree: these stays are highly rated for location, cleanliness, and more.

-Popular Accommodations in Lake District
+Popular Destinations in the Lake District

-Highlights in Lake District
+Current Vacation rental prices in the Lake District

 Apartments in the Lake District

 Imagine a landscape with over 1,000 large and small lakes.
 Welcome to the Lake District in the northwest of England.
 This extremely popular holiday region is not only one of the most important tourist regions, but also a real scenic wonder.
 Here English horror novels and poetry volumes become reality - literally, because the region belongs to one of the most frequently described landscapes in English literature.
 And of course you will also find great accommodations here, from apartments to apartments to cottages - all in style made of clunky stone rocks.

 Location and orientation